oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 $ ./gameoflife-instrumented -XX:ProfilesDumpFile=gameoflife.iprof input.txt output.txt 10
 ```

-Once this run has finished we have a run-time profile of our application contained in the `gameoflife.iprof` file.
+Once this run finishes, we have a run-time profile of our application contained in the `gameoflife.iprof` file.
 This enables us to finally build the optimized build of the application,
-by providing the run-time profile of the application using the `--pgo` flag as shown bellow.
+by providing the run-time profile of the application using the `--pgo` flag as shown below.

 ```
 $ $GRAALVM_HOME/bin/native-image -cp .
 GameOfLife -o gameoflife-pgo --pgo=gameoflife.iprof